-Currently enrolled students are given the opportunity to register early for the upcoming semester.
-Early registration permits continuing students to have first choice of courses and class times.
-Before students register for classes, they must be advised by a faculty member or academic advisor.
-Students must have their Free Application for Federal Student Aid (FAFSA) form processed before registration begins.
-The form will not be processed by the financial aid staff during the weeks of registration period and students will not be allowed to register for classes until the assigned registration period is finished.
-A \$50 late fee will be charged.
-Registration is not complete until all forms are completed and students have been cleared through Financial Aid and Accounting.
-Students who have not been cleared through Financial Aid and Accounting will have their registration delayed.
+Currently enrolled students officially register for the upcoming semester in week ten of their present semester.
+Registering during this week permits students to have first choice of courses and class times.
+Before official registration begins, students must be advised by a faculty member or an academic advisor.
+Also students must have their Free Application for Federal Student Aid (FAFSA) form processed electronically prior to registration.
+The FAFSA will not be processed by the financial aid staff during official registration and this will delay the process.
+A student is not officially registered until all financial responsibilities have been met.
+Students not meeting these responsibilities by the end of the official registration period will be charged a \$50 late fee.